Lance Cade and Trevor Murdoch: Reunited

 On the April 14, 2006 episode of Heat, Cade and Murdoch were once again announced as a tag team.
-They wrestled together again for the first time on the May 19 Heat in a win over Charlie Haas and Viscera.^{view} During the next few months, the team was given a number of wins on Heat and appeared on Unlimited to cut promos stating their intentions to win back the Tag Team title.
+They wrestled together again for the first time on the May 19 Heat in a win over Charlie Haas and Viscera.^{view} During the next few months, the team was given a number of wins on Heat and appeared on Unlimited to cut promos stating their intentions to win back the World Tag Team Championship.
 Later in the year, the two began appearing as "hired guns" for various superstars, including The McMahons (Vince and Shane) and Edge, mostly against D-Generation X (Triple H and Shawn Michaels).

 During the April 2, 2007 episode of Raw, Cade and Murdoch were put into a tag team battle royal for the World Tag Team Championship, which eventually went to the Hardys (Matt and Jeff).
-After the loss the two teams began a feud over the title, with the Hardy's retaining at the Backlash, after which Cade and Murdoch started a gimmick of being supreme sportsmen.
+After the loss the two teams began a feud over the title, with the Hardys retaining at the Backlash, after which Cade and Murdoch started a gimmick of being supreme sportsmen.
 They lavished the Hardys with compliments, calling them the "better men," when they performed guest commentary during their matches and started wrestling in an overly clean fashion.
 They also began showing respect to all opponents; shaking hands before and after matches, when before they wouldn't have bothered, though commentators doubted their sincerity.
 On the June 4 Raw they took the Championship from the Hardy's.
 The title change featured a measure of storyline controversy, as during the pin Jeff Hardy's foot was on the bottom rope—which should have caused a rope break, but Murdoch pushed it off before the referee saw it, allowing the pin to continue.
 After the match, when the Hardys confronted Cade and Murdoch about it, both men pleaded ignorance before attacking the Hardys.